oracle-samples/pgx-samples/pgx-algorithms/README.md

 2. Loads the graph.
 3. Compiles and runs the Matrix Factorization Gradient Descent algorithm on the graph.
 4. Prints the Root Mean Squared Error for the test set.

+This computes a RMSE of 2.047, which is on-par with the RMSE that can be obtained with different algorithms.